W4terF4ll/endless-rhythm/README.md

 # Endless Rhythm v0.8

-4k endless rhythm game that runs in the browser
+A 4k Endless rhythm game that runs in the browser.

-this game is not playable on mobile and smaller devices
+This game is not playable on mobile and smaller/low end devices.

-made by W4terF4ll
+Made by W4terF4ll :>

 ## Changelog